 Why this recipe works

 No-bake desserts just scream summer and this one has a creamy light lemony flavor that blends so well with the shortbread cookie layers.
-It requires simple ingredients with minimal work like my No-bake Oreo Cheesecake.
+It requires simple ingredients with minimal work like my No-bake Oreo Cheesecake or this Lemon Jello Poke Cake.
 I guarantee this one will be a crowd-pleaser all year long, or if you don't mind a bit of work try my Strawberry Swiss Roll Cake.

 How to make this recipe